openkfw/TruBudget/doc/installation/Developer-Setup.md

 sh setupGitSecrets.sh
 ```

-### Docker Environment
+### Environment variables

 All projects in TruBudget (blockchain, api, frontend, etc) have a docker-compose file that can be used to start the project with.
 In order to start the projects, some environment variables must be set.
 In order to make this easier, there are some files containing the environment variables called `.env_example` in each project directory.
 To use these environemnt variables, simply copy the `.env.example` file and rename it to `.env`.

+Note: Do NOT use other additional ways to set environment variables like inline env-variables or env-variables defined by 'export'.
+Why? - Because these env-variables will overwrite each which makes it very hard to find mistakes.

+### Docker Environment

-Furthermore, there is a folder called `docker-compose`in the root project directory.
+There is a folder called `docker-compose` in the root project directory.
 Running the project from these files is also possible, however check out the [README.md](https://github.com/openkfw/TruBudget/blob/master/docker-compose/README.md) for more details.

 ## Development Setup